JetBrains/kotlin/samples/csvparser/README.md

     ./CsvParser.kexe ./European_Mammals_Red_List_Nov_2009.csv 4 100

-It will print fifth column (Family, zero-based index) in first 100 rows of the CSV file.
+It will print number of all unique entries in fifth column (Family, zero-based index) in first 100 rows of the CSV file.